-Hungary jails German activist for eight years over far-right rally attacks
+Hungary jails German activist for 8 years over attacks on neo-Nazi rally

 Maja T was part of a group that attacked participants at Budapest’s ‘Day of Honour’, a major neo-Nazi event.